-During fiscal year 2022, NBP obtained approximately 23% of the cattle it processed from USPB producers using the USPB pricing grids.
+During fiscal years 2023, 2022 and 2021, National Beef obtained approximately 25% of the cattle it processed from USPB producers using the USPB pricing grids.
 It also purchases cattle through cash bids and other arrangements from cattle producers in its primary and secondary markets.
-We believe NBP is a first choice processor for suppliers seeking to attain premium pricing for their high-quality cattle and cattle suppliers view NBP more favorably due to its business model, which emphasizes building relationships and cooperating with suppliers and paying a premium for high-quality cattle.
+We believe National Beef is a first choice processor for suppliers seeking to attain premium pricing for their high-quality cattle and cattle suppliers view National Beef more favorably due to its business model, which emphasizes building relationships and cooperating with suppliers and paying a premium for high-quality cattle.

-NBP owns two beef processing facilities located in Liberal and Dodge City, Kansas, which can each process approximately 6,000 cattle per day.
-A third beef processing facility in Tama, Iowa, can process approximately 1,200 head per day.
 The primary market area for the purchase of cattle for those facilities includes Kansas, Texas, Nebraska, Iowa and Oklahoma.
 A significant portion of USPB's unitholders and associates are located in this area.
 The close proximity of NBP's facilities to large supplies of cattle gives its buyers the ability to visit feedlots on a regular basis, which enables NBP to develop strong working relationships with its suppliers, reducing its reliance on any one cattle supplier and lower in-bound transportation costs.